Oli4/oli4.github.io/content/publication/morelle-2023-accurate/index.md

 summary: A novel deep learning based architecture that directly predicts the position of layers in OCT and guarantees their correct order is introduced, achieving state-of-the-art results for retinal layer segmentation.

-tags: ['Medicine', 'Engineering', 'Computer Science']
+tags: ['Computer Science', 'Medicine', 'Engineering']

 # Display this page in the Featured widget?
 featured: true